Iglu Builders Guide

 A full circle of snow blocks has been built.
 Ideally, the blocks should be placed in a spiral.
 This will make the building easier.
 Note the entrance.
 It is made of two vertical placed blocks pointing outwards with a solid block on top to make a small roof.
 It might look tiny, but a lot of snow is dug out later.
 At this stage you might want to lower the floor inside the iglu.
 This way you can get 10-30cm of extra headroom!

 The dome is starting to form.
 Keep removing the snow that is piling up inside.
 It is a lot easier to throw it out of an open dome than to shovel it out the entrance afterwards.

 If everything is done right, the dome will not collapse because the blocks are supporting each other.
 But in some critical situations, you might want to use a stick inside to support the topmost blocks until the dome is closed.
 The last few blocks are moved into the iglu through the entrance and lifted up.
 You will probably need two people inside at this stage.

 Step 4: Finishing the iglu

 Its finished!
-This is the inside.
-Note how the entrance is dug deep enough to allow almoststanding height (Ronny with the spade).
-The cold air will flow into this hollow, which function as a cold sink.
-NOTE!
 When using a stove in the iglu, make sure the ventilation is adequate!
 During cooking small holes will melt in the roof, letting fresh air in.
 A small ventilation hole in the roof is recommended.
 Always keep the entrance open.
 The floor should be covered with some kind of camping mattresses, Therm-a-rest or similar is a good choice.
 Candles can be used as light source, cut a small niche for the candle, with sufficient space above it to avoid snow melting.